WIEDPUG/wiedpug/README.md

    - Here are the direct links for version 1.0
    - http://localhost:5216/swagger/v1.0/swagger.json
    - http://localhost:5216/swagger/v1.0/swagger.yaml
+- If you need to generate other versions available, simply update the URLs above by replacing the version number.
 - The swagger files that gets downloaded during runtime is generated on the spot.
 These files are not stored anywhere.
 - Once downloaded, it needs to be moved to the `root directory` > `public` > `openapi` folder.
 The Nextra site will then render the `swagger.yaml` file.